connorv52/marketing-data-analysis/README.md

 # marketing-data-analysis

+# Shopverge Marketing & Sales Analysis

+## Overview

-Analyzing marketing performance and customer behavior using SQL, Power BI, and Python to uncover drivers of declining engagement and conversions for an online retailer.
+Shopverge, a fictional online retail company, is facing declining customer engagement and conversion rates despite increased investment in online marketing.
+This project analyzes customer behavior, campaign performance, and customer feedback using SQL, Power BI, and Python to identify the drivers of this decline and recommend actionable improvements.